jklae/DXViewer/README.md

 # DXViewer
 ## Overview
-DXViewer is a DirectX 12 framework.
+DXViewer is a DirectX 12 framework for physics simulation.
 This viewer makes it easy to visualize your simulation.

 ## Usage
 Use the contents in the DXViewer-x.x.x folder.
 The example files in the **example** folder show how to use them.